samcartersmith/cds/README.md

 ## Organization of our Docs

-To ensure doc discoverability we try to keep all docs in the same location; the [docs folder](/docs/).
+To ensure doc discoverability we keep all docs in the same location: the [docs folder](/docs/).
 The README in each package simply points to its most relevant documentation which lives in the [docs folder](/docs/).

 ## Contributing